Permissions Quick Reference

 not:

-not: inverts any combination of fields and works in any rule type.
+not: is a bash-only field.
+It inverts matcher fields on that bash entry.
 The example below denies all aws commands when AWS_PROFILE is anything other than sandbox:

 bash: